REGoth-project/BsZenLib/README.md

 # BsZenLib

-Importers for file from the games Gothic and Gothic II for the [bs:framework](https://github.com/GameFoundry/bsf).
+Importers for files from the games Gothic and Gothic II for the [bs:framework](https://github.com/GameFoundry/bsf).

 # Documentation